RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 ```

-Here is steps to **generate GTF file of gene that contains peak in WT promoter or all diff bound genes**:
+Here is steps to **generate GTF file of gene that contains peak in WT promoter (also in HET or KO) or all diff bound genes**:
 ```bash
 # PEAK IN PROMOTER WT
 ## Filter to keep only WT genes annotated with a H3K27me3 within its promoter or 5'UTR (annotation %in% c("Promoter (<=1kb)", "Promoter (1-2kb)", "Promoter (2-3kb)", "5' UTR"))